AP Trending SummaryBrief at 9:25 p.m. EST - NewsBreak

 FTX's Bankman-Fried charged by US for ‘scheme’ to defraud

-U.S. prosecutors charged Sam Bankman-Fried, the former CEO of cryptocurrency exchange FTX, with a host of financial crimes on Tuesday, alleging he played a central role in the collapse of FTX and hid its problems from the public and investors
+NEW YORK — (AP) — The U.S. government charged Sam Bankman-Fried, the founder and former CEO of cryptocurrency exchange FTX, with a host of financial crimes on Tuesday, alleging he intentionally deceived customers and investors to enrich himself and others, while playing a central role in the company's multibillion-dollar collapse.

 MSNBC